moetsi/Sensor-Stream-Pipe/README.md

 ### How to Contribute

-We’re always excited to work with likeminded people, and invite you to experiment with our pipeline however you like!
-If you enjoy our work and think you can help take this project to the next level, feel free to drop us a message on [contact@moetsi.com](mailto:contact@moetsi.com) to get involved.
+We’re always excited to work with like-minded people, and invite you to experiment with our pipeline however you like!
+If you enjoy our work and think you can help take this project to the next level, feel free to drop us a message on [olenka@moetsi.com](mailto:olenka@moetsi.com) to get involved.

 If you happen to discover any bugs in our code, we’d really appreciate knowing about them.
 Please just create an issue here on GitHub.